-After a sharp decline in Downeaster ridership beginning in mid-March and restrictions on travel, the difficult decision to temporarily suspend Downeaster operations was made by the NNEPRA Board on April 10 and implemented on April 13.
+After a sharp decline in Downeaster ridership beginning in mid-March 2020, and restrictions on travel, the difficult decision to temporarily suspend Downeaster operations was made by the NNEPRA Board on April 10, 2020 and implemented on April 13, 2020.
+Service was restored in a manner consistent with state and federal guidance and requirements, beginning with one daily round trip on June 15, 2020 and then four daily round trips on July 22, 2020.
+The full five daily round-trip schedule was restored on May 3, 2021.